Can You Tan Through Clothing?

 Keep Yourself Protected

-Unless you are wearing a super-thickly weaved denim bodysuit, you will tan through your clothing.
+Unless you are wearing a super-thickly woven denim bodysuit, you will tan through your clothing.
 Never underestimate the power of the sun, even in winter.